tudorscanner/slate/source/includes/_hotels_dayView.md

 ### currency

-The desired currency for the hotels search results.
+The desired currency for the page

 `currency`